 However, even a demand for accountants to fill entry-level positions will exist through 2028 and possibly beyond.
 Strong competition for these entry-level positions will prompt accounting students to tailor their degree to serve niche populations.
 By earning a specialized accounting degree in forensic accounting or fraud examination, you will gain an advantage over your competitors vying for the same job.
 Individuals with an MBA in accounting and forensic accounting specialization should see the best job prospects.

-What is my earnings potential with a masters in forensic accounting online degree?
+What is my earning potential with a masters in forensic accounting online degree?

 According to the Bureau of Labor Statistics (BLS), the median annual wage for auditors and accountants, as of May 2018, was $70,500.
 The lowest ten percent of workers in this occupation earned $43,650 or less and the highest ten percent earned over $122,840.